View Featured Offers >>

 Description Possible Causes Recommendation

-I see no signal in one of the fluorescent channels, but chromogenic staining on a serial section demonstrated strong signal for this target.
+I see no signal in one of the fluorescent channels, but chromogenic staining on a serial section demonstrated strong signal for this marker.
 Complementary oligo was not added for the fluorescent channel.
 Confirm all reagents were added prior to performing the assay.

 Amplification oligos A or B were not added for the fluorescent channel.
 Confirm all reagents were added prior to performing the assay.

-It is possible that the incorrect laser and filter set were used to image the slide.
+It's possible that the incorrect laser and filter set were used to image the slide.
 The protocols contain information about the lasers, filter sets, excitations, and emissions of all of the fluorophores used in this assay.
 Confirm your instrument settings match.

 Description Possible Causes Recommendation